elastic/logstash-docker/README.md

 This repository contains the official [Logstash][logstash] Docker image from [Elastic][elastic].

-I currently provides a release candidate version of Logstash 5.0, and is thus not recommended for production use.
+It currently provides a release candidate version of Logstash 5.0, and is thus not recommended for production use.

 ## Image tags and hosting